themitalisarkar/themitalisarkar/README.md

 - 👋 Hi, I’m Mitali Sarkar
-- 🌱 I am always enthusiastic to learn statistics and data science
+- 🌱 Statistician and data Analyst
 - 📊 M.Sc in Statistics
 - 💞️ Transforming raw data into actionable insights for informed decision-making.
 Skilled in data visualization, analysis, and dashboard creation to drive business success
 - 🔗 Connect with me on LinkedIn www.linkedin.com/in/mitali-sarkar-79873a224 and Instagram profile (https://www.instagram.com/themitalisarkar/)